-The Group operates in many countries and, for this reason, is subject to a range of antitrust and anti-corruption laws as well as export control regulations in certain countries.
-Non-compliance with any of these laws or regulations may result in significant fines being levied on the Group or civil or criminal charges being brought against it and/or its employees.
+Arkema operates in many countries and, for this reason, is subject to a range of antitrust and anti-corruption laws as well as export control regulations in certain countries.
+Non-compliance with any of these laws or regulations may result in significant fines being levied on Arkema or civil or criminal charges being brought against it and/or its employees.

-The Group has put in place a "Business compliance and ethics program", which notably covers antitrust, export control and anti-corruption legislation.
+Arkema has put in place a business compliance and ethics program, which notably covers antitrust, export control and anti-corruption legislation.
 Procedures and/or guides have been issued on each of these topics.
 Training is also given within the Group to prevent risky behavior and maintain a suitable level of awareness in these areas.
 For further details on this program, see section 2.7.3 of this document.

-The Group also exercises particular caution with regard to:
+Arkema is also particularly careful with regard to: